 According to our Diversity Pledge, 15% of products in our newly-published market roundups will feature Black-owned and/or Black-founded brands.
-At the time of publishing, we were not able to find enough after-sun products from a Black-owned and/or Black-founded businesses to meet this percentage.
-If you know of one we should consider, please email us at email@example.com and we will evaluate the product ASAP.
+At the time of publishing, we were not able to find enough after-sun products from Black-owned and/or Black-founded businesses to meet this percentage.
+If you know of one we should consider, please email us at email@example.com, and we will evaluate the product ASAP.

 Hekmatpou D, Mehrabi F, Rahzani K, Aminiyan A. The effect of aloe vera clinical trials on prevention and healing of skin wound: A systematic review.
 Iran J Med Sci.
 2019;44(1):1-9.

 Deen A, Visvanathan R, Wickramarachchi D, Marikkar N, Nammi S, Jayawardana BC, Liyanage R. Chemical composition and health benefits of coconut oil: An overview.
 J Sci Food Agric.
 2021;101(6):2182-2193. doi: 10.1002/jsfa.10870.

 Mukherjee PK, Nema NK, Maity N, Sarkar BK.
 Phytochemical and therapeutic potential of cucumber.
 Fitoterapia.
 2013;84:227-236. doi: 10.1016/j.fitote.2012.10.003